Flagsmith/flagsmith/docs/docs/system-administration/rbac.md

 ## Permissions

-Permissions have 3 levels: Organisation, Project, and Environment.
+Permissions can be assigned at 3 levels: Organisation, Project, and Environment.

-### Organisations
+### Organisation

-The permissions available at the Organisation level are defined below.

 | **Permission**     | **Ability**                                                                 |
 | ------------------ | --------------------------------------------------------------------------- |
 | Create Project     | Allows the user to create Projects in the given Organisation                |
 | Manage User Groups | Allows the user to manage the Groups in the Organisation and their members. |

-### Projects
+### Project

-The permissions available at the Project level are defined below.

 | **Permission**     | **Ability**                                                                                |
 | ------------------ | ------------------------------------------------------------------------------------------ |